My Auto Scaling API calls are getting throttled. What can I do to avoid this?

 Short description

-All API calls can't exceed the maximum allowed API request rate per account and per Region.
+API calls can't exceed the maximum allowed API request rate per AWS account and per AWS Region.
 This includes API calls from the AWS Command Line Interface (AWS CLI) and the AWS Management Console.
 If API requests exceed the maximum rate, then you receive a "Rate Exceeded" error, and further API calls are throttled.

-Amazon EC2 Auto Scaling, AWS Auto Scaling, and AWS Application Auto Scaling each have their own API throttle buckets.
+Amazon EC2 Auto Scaling, AWS Auto Scaling, and AWS Application Auto Scaling have their own API throttle buckets.
 This means that all Amazon EC2 Auto Scaling API calls have a single, shared API limit.
 Amazon EC2 Auto Scaling API calls don't affect the limit for AWS Application Auto Scaling APIs.

-Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.
+Note: If you receive errors when you run AWS CLI commands, then see Troubleshoot AWS CLI errors.
+Also, make sure that you're using the most recent AWS CLI version.

 Resolution